Tradescantia spathacea (Boat Lily) Plant Care Indoors; Watering, Light, Soil, Problems

-Tradescantia spathacea also called Moses-in-the-Cradle, Moses-in-a-Boat, Cradle Lily or Oyster Plant is one of the popular Tradescantia varieties on account of its ease of care and ability to adapt to a wide range of growing conditions.
+Tradescantia spathacea commonly called Boat Lily, Moses-in-the-Cradle, Moses-in-a-Boat, Cradle Lily or Oyster Plant is one of the favored Tradescantia varieties, on account of its ease of care and ability to adapt to a wide range of growing conditions.

 Moses-in-the-Cradle bears small white flowers in purple 'boats' at the base of the lower leaves and hence the common names, 'Moses-in-the-Cradle', 'Boat Lily' and 'Moses-in-a-Boat'.
 It flowers at any time of the year if grown under good light.

 Moses-in-a-Boat is a low-growing plant with a short stem.
-The leaves are fleshy, sword-shaped, glossy green with purplish-red undersides placing it amongst the purple-leaved plants for the home or office space.
+The leaves are fleshy, sword-shaped, glossy green with purplish-red undersides placing it among purple-leaved plants for the home or office space.

-Oyster Plant is a low maintenance, easy-care, compact plant and is one of the best plants for the limited spaces in the home, office and other places.
+Oyster Plant is a low maintenance, easy-care, compact plant and is one of the popular plants for the limited spaces in the home, office and other places.

 Moses-in-the-Cradle, Boat Lily, Tradescantia spathacea